HMS Gaspée (1773)

-HMS Gaspée (or HMS Gaspe or HMS Gaspé) was purchased in North America in 1772, commissioned in 1773, and captured in 1775.
+HMS Gaspée (or HMS Gaspe or HMS Gaspé) was a brigantine purchased in North America in 1772, commissioned in 1773, and captured in 1775.
 The Royal Navy recaptured her in 1776.
-She was recommissioned and served again until prepared for disposal at the end of 1777.
+She was recommissioned and served again until she was prepared for disposal at the end of 1777.
 At some point she was at the "Battle of Fundy", but when this occurred and what her role was is currently obscure.